Napoleonic Code: Contents of the Napoleonic Code

 The preliminary article of the code established certain important provisions regarding the rule of law.
 Laws could be applied only if they had been duly promulgated, and then only if they had previously been officially published (including provisions for publishing delays, given the means of communication available at the time).
-In brief, no secret laws were authorised.
+In brief, no secret laws were authorized.
 It prohibited ex post facto laws (i.e. laws that apply to events that occurred before their introduction).
 The code also prohibited judges from refusing to do justice on grounds of the insufficiency of the law, thereby encouraging them to interpret the law.
 On the other hand, it also prohibited judges from making general judgements of a legislative nature (see above).

 With regard to family, the code established the supremacy of the husband over his wife and children, the status quo in Europe at the time.
 Women had even fewer rights than children.
 Divorce by mutual consent was abolished in 1804.

 Other French Napoleonic-era codes

 The draft Military Code was presented to Napoleon by the special commission headed by Pierre Daru in June 1805; however, as the War of the Third Coalition progressed, the code was put aside and never implemented.

 In 1791, Louis Michel le Peletier de Saint-Fargeau presented a new criminal code to the National Constituent Assembly.
 He explained that it outlawed only "true crimes", and not "phony offences created by superstition, feudalism, the tax system, and [royal] despotism".
 He did not list the crimes "created by superstition".
-The new penal code did not mention blasphemy, heresy, sacrilege, witchcraft, incest, or homosexuality, which led to these former offences being swiftly decriminalised.
+The new penal code did not mention blasphemy, heresy, sacrilege, witchcraft, incest, or homosexuality, which led to these former offences being swiftly decriminalized.
 In 1810, a new criminal code was issued under Napoleon.
 As with the Penal Code of 1791, it did not contain provisions for religious crimes, incest, or homosexuality.